 And while I’m here I might as well take care of my other gripe, the romcom style.
 I don’t know how many times during Marnie’s chapters—the chapters alternate between her point of view and Michael’s, the other lost soul—I thought of Bridget Jones.
 We’re going back a lot of years now, almost as far back as Richard Curtis’s Notting Hill and the rest.
 I suppose the point of those movies is to give us what we expect, right down to the plot twists that carry the unlikely romance to its conclusion.
 And all those recognisable details about the mistakes they make are there to reassure us and lend an air of plausibility.
 Haven’t we all done things this stupid?

-He had expected to have to put up with the others for three days, but Day 2’s dreadful weather means all the others have dropped has proved too much.
-Or so he thinks….
-Nicholls makes it easy for us to guess that Marnie isn’t going to drop out after all, a combination of her unwillingness to throw good money after bad—the cost of the taxi and a new rail ticket won’t be easy to afford—and the spark of interest she feels in the highly self-contained Michael.
+He had expected to have to put up with the others for three days, but Day 2’s dreadful weather proved too much for all the others.
+Or so he thinks… but Nicholls makes it easy for us to guess that Marnie isn’t going to drop out after all, a combination of her unwillingness to throw good money after bad—the cost of the taxi and a new rail ticket won’t be easy to afford—and the spark of interest she feels in the highly self-contained Michael.
 And, of course, there’s a map of the entire Coast-to-Coast route on the page before the epigraph to Part 1.
 Can there be anyone who doesn’t know that Marnie will be waiting for poor Michael as Day 3 begins?
+(Spoiler—or not a spoiler at all, because we know it’s coming—there she is.
+I peeked, and she’d got up early and walked on ahead.)

 Meanwhile, Michael’s working days are full of other people’s children.
 What’s a would-be recluse to do?
 Two things.
 Those solitary hikes every weekend and holiday, when he can pretend that this is what he wants more than anything else.
 And, when he is with people—not just his students—he keeps things safe by sticking to what he’s most at ease with.
 Physical geography.
 He’s a great walking companion if you like that sort of thing… but if you don’t, not so much.
 Tessa, the woman chosen by Cleo as a possible match for him would probably have been no more interested than all the others are.
 She’s a fitness fanatic—but she wasn’t racing to join them.

 We can see the romcom tropes, obviously, because Nicholls is making them so clear.
 We know the rules of the game, and we’re looking forward to seeing how ingenious he can be in bringing his mismatched pair together.
-But we also wonder what Nicholls might have up his sleeve to trip us up.
+But we also wonder what he might have up his sleeve to trip us up.
 Did the couple in One Day live happily ever after?
 I’m not saying… but will Marnie and Michael?
 Yes, surely… or surely not?
 Their coming together despite obstacles is going to be a big part of the entertainment value… but I’m sure that’s just the start, and that Nicholls is going to keep us guessing about how it will actually end.

 So then there were four—Cleo, outgoing and a successful deputy head at Michael’s school in the north of England, her son Anthony, not even pretending to be interested, and our two would-be recluses.
 Obviously, neither of them has actually chosen to be reclusive, but circumstances, low self-esteem and an expectation of failure have made them both tend to shun the company of other people.
-Cleo is exasperated that Marnie keeps finding excuses not to come to get-togethers in the north of England… while Michael pretends he needs long walks on his own to find the headspace to let him think things through.
+Cleo is exasperated that Marnie keeps finding excuses not to get on the train and come to get-togethers in the north of England… while Michael pretends he needs long walks on his own to find the headspace to let him think things through.
 It hasn’t worked yet, but, surely, the Coast-to-Coast will do it for him?
 Yeh, sure.

 It was around this point that I grudgingly started to accept that Nicholls is good at this.
 He knows exactly how to make these two gradually start to see one another differently.
 It’s a drip-drip approach, and I’m not talking about their soaked gear.
 In tiny steps, he makes something start to form.
-It’s to do with how, from a position of resentment on his part and stubborn doggedness on hers, they begin to engage with each other on what turns into a frankly awful hike.
+It’s to do with how, from a position of resentment on his part and stubborn doggedness on hers, they begin to engage with each other on what turns into a frankly awful day of hiking.
 Neither Michael’s trusty outdoor gear nor her expensive but hasty purchases in some London outdoor shop are a match for the weather—and the fact that the discomfort is shared definitely helps.
 But so does something else they have in common, their ability to just get along with people and be at ease with the usual banter between their sort of friends.
 It’s both mocking and self-mocking, and it’s what gets them to start to relax.

 Their walk only takes up a few short chapters, a dozen or so pages in all.
 But the banter starts early, a gentle mockery that is a kind of flirtation.
 ‘Classic ribbon lake,’ says Michael.
 ‘I thought so too,’ she replies.
 ‘Classic.’
 They walk on, and he turns the mockery against himself.
 ‘Sorry, it slips out sometimes.
 The geography.
 Like wind.’
 And she laughs.
 And however rocky, in a very literal way, the way ahead might be, it’s another step.
 She probably knows it better than he does, but with this tiny exchange something has subtly changed.
 All they need to seal it with is an almost unbearably arduous climb, both of them drenched, and both of them swearing (Marnie far more—and making blood-curdling remarks about how she feels about both Michael and Alfred bloody Wainwright, the author of all her woes).